londelidess/e-commerce-service/README.md

 * Users can retrieve a specific product by its ID.
   - `GET api/products/<product_id>`

+* Users can view all categories of products.
+  - `POST api/products/categories`

 * Users can create a product.
   - `POST api/products`